nojronatron/java-code-challenges/docs/readme-hashtable.md

 - Encode Keys using a hash of the value to create an index.
 - Efficient at lookups for values.

+## Terminology

+- Hash: Take an incoming String and convert it into a numeric value.
+Could be used for security or as a key-index to a table.
+- Buckets: Abstract containers located at each index of the hashtable array.
+Multiple key/value pairs can be stored in each Bucket as collisions occur.
+- Collisions: More than one key gets hashed to the same numeric value.
+For a Hashtable, this means the values will be placed in the same hashtable array index or Bucket.
+- Node: Alternative terminology for Bucket, but also more descriptive abstraction of how data is stored in a Bucket.
+Each Node holds both the Key and the Value of each data item within the Bucket.

 ## Methods

 In a production environment there may be other methods, depending on the hashtable purpose.

+Not all methods discussed here will be directly available for use from existing Java libraries.

-Similarly, some of the following methods might not be directly available for use, or will be otherwise abstracted within a Library, App, or Service.
+Some methods will be abstracted within a Library, App, or Service, although the overall functionality will be there, just under a different name.

 ### SET

 `void set(String key, obj value)`

-Accepts a Key Value Pair and adds then hashtable.
+Accepts a Key Value Pair and adds them to the backing array.

 Pseudocode: